- Soil Association

 Find your closest box scheme to support a nature-friendly farmer in your area.

-You can also support Soil Association's charity work to save soils:
+You can also support Soil Association's charity work to save soils.
+Here are some of the things we are doing to help:

-Soil health is the foremost principle of agroecological farming.
+- We encourage farmers to adopt agroecological farming methods, like organic.
+Soil health is the most important principle of agroecological farming.
 By encouraging farmers to transition towards agroecology, we can take a positive step towards saving our soil.

 Become a member today to support the movement to save our soils.

-Considering that just one teaspoon of soil can hold more organisms than there are people on the whole planet, we think that our soils are well worth protecting!
+One teaspoon of soil can hold more organisms than there are people on the whole planet.

-Raising awareness about the issue of soil degradation is a really important.
-Let's keep growing this movement from the ground up!
+Raise awareness about how important soil is and why it needs our help.
 Share this information with friends and family, and help them to start saving their own soils at home too.

-Together, we can use our power as citizens to influence the Government.
+Together, we can use our power as citizens to influence government.
 Remind them of the vital role of soils and commit to prioritising soil health.

 -